Rate Lock Policy

 If the delay is caused by us, we will extend the lock at no cost.
 If the delay is caused by you or a third-party service provider your rate lock will be extended according to our extension or relock policy.
 Currently and extension is made with an adjustment to your points/credit of .20% for every 5 days needed at the end of your rate lock.
 If you let your rate lock expire and relock within 30 days, your pricing will be the higher of the pricing in place on the date of your original lock or the date of your new lock plus an additional cost of .25%.

 Delays caused by you or a third-party service provider include but are not limited to: requesting subordination of an existing second mortgage or home equity line of credit; not supplying documentation in a timely manner; providing inaccurate, inadequate, obsolete or incomplete documentation or loan information; changes in loan terms or loan programs; HOA delays in completing and returning questionnaires; delays by a title company, closing agent or appraiser; and delayed appraisal inspections, termite inspections, not acknowledging receipt of a Loan Estimate or Closing Disclosure the same day, survey inspections or document signing appointments.
 If you believe any of these issues may occur on your loan, you may want to consider a longer lock period.

 Yes.
 You may change the rate and corresponding points/credit from the rates/programs available when you locked.
 Your revised lock will be based on the pricing in effect for that rate and program on the date of your original lock.

 We understand that delays can happen, so Get A Rate offers a free one-time 5-day extension.
-You may additionally extend the rate lock during the process with an adjustment to your points/credit of .20% for every 5 days needed at the end of your rate lock.
+You may additionally extend the rate lock during the process with an adjustment to your points/rebate of .25% for each 10-day extension.
+The total extension cannot exceed 35 days.
 It’s always best to take the time upfront to choose the lock period that is best for you and provides ample time.
 It’s more expensive to add the time later than it is to choose the longer time period upfront.